Croatia in the Junior Eurovision Song Contest 2005: Competing entries

 Artists and composers were able to submit their entries to the broadcaster.
-An expert committee consisting of Nensi Atanasov, Helena Bastić, Davor Gobac, Željen Klašterka, Mladen Kušec, Marin Margitić and Nika Turković selected ten artists and songs for the competition from the received submissions.
+An expert committee consisting of Nensi Atanasov, Helena Bastić, Davor Gobac, Željen Klašterka, Mladen Kušec, Marin Margitić and Nika Turković selected ten artists and songs for the competition from the received submissions, which were revealed on 25 May 2005.

 Final

-The final took place on 3 July 2005 at HRT's Anton Marti Studio, hosted by Iva Sulentić and Robert Bošković.
+The final took place on 3 July 2005 at 17:30 CEST in HRT's Anton Marti Studio and was broadcast on HRT 1.
+The show was hosted by Iva Sulentić and Robert Bošković.
 The winner was determined by regional televoting.
 For the first time in the history of Croatia's Junior Eurovision selection, the orchestra was dropped and the finalists sang to pre-recorded instrumentation, but were accompanied by in-studio backup singers.
+Guest performers included Nika Turković opening with "Hey little boy", the English version of "Hej mali", with interval acts being Vanna with "Strings of My Heart", Dino Jelusić with "Ramona" and him and Davor Gobac with "Ti si moja prva ljubav".